argillander/Eiffel-Visualization/Data/README.md

 The structure of the object is a "text" field in which it is possible to use values from the data object by using { and } with the data path in between.
 For example {data.author.name}.
 It also exist some special functions {date> which can be used like this {date>meta.time} and will instead of showing a timestamp show the date and time in the format YYYY-MM-DD HH:MM:SS

+##### Name
+The structure of the object is a "name" field in which it is possible to use values from the data object that are common to all objects with the same identifier using { and } with the data path in between.
+For example {listDict>data.customData[name]}.

 ###### Special Functions